 The Atlantic Ocean is renowned for its high waves, much-prized by surfers, which come crashing ashore along the west coast of Portugal.
 This destination has a large number of particularly famous surf spots (for example, Nazaré and Peniche) which are the dream of surfers around the world.

 The 800 kilometres of the Portuguese coasts are full of coves and wild beaches.
-With mild temperatures all year round, these paradisiacal spots are the delight of sports enthusiasts who come to enjoy the waves and the wind, without the risk of crowding each other out.
+Doing a road trip to Portugal you will confirm the mild temperatures all year round and the paradisiacal spots for the sports enthusiasts who come to enjoy the waves and the wind, without the risk of crowding each other out.